Hengle/Folkvangr/CONTRIBUTING.md

 ## Milestones and Collaboration
 I believe that the best ideas are usually the product of many different people contributing their creativity and ideas.
 Hopefully that will prove true for this project.

-To avoid miserable experience of crunch and micromanagement, flexible milestones and stretch goals will be set prior to crowdfunding.

-Dailies, a chatboard (Discord), Trello, and an alternating scrum system will help keep the project members updated and aware of progress.
+A chatboard (Discord), Trello, and posts will help keep the project members updated and aware of progress.

 ## Payment
 Terms will be negotiated privately.
 At this point in time, most of my personal savings have already been used up, so full-time payment will only be feasible after crowdfunding.

 ## Studio and Remote Work
 The project will be managed remotely.
 I live in the middle of nowhere in North Carolina, far from any industry centers.
-This means that software, artist tools, and studio space will be the contributor's responsibility, at least until there are a few core team members and a little budget money to go around.
+This means that software, artist tools, and studio space will be the contributor's responsibility.

-If there is a chance to establish a physical studio space, it would be based in Atlanta or Raleigh in central NC, close to the headquarters for Epic Games.
-A secondary unit in California, NY, Texas, or Canada might be more convenient for some team members.

-Online communication channels will be set up for dailies, reviews, posts, and updates, but the lack of a central studio is definitely going to cause some slight inconveniences.
+Online communication channels will be set up, but the lack of a central studio is definitely going to cause some slight inconveniences.
 Apologies in advance.
 I will do my best to make things work.

 ## Application
 Please send a short cover letter with some of the things you might be interested in working on.